 Hence the force acts on the armature conductor in the direction perpendicular to both uniform field, and current is constant.

 So if we take the current in the left-hand side of the armature conductor to be I, and current at the right-hand side of the armature conductor to be -I, because they are flowing in the opposite direction to each other.

 Then the force on the left-hand side armature conductor:

 Similarly, the force on the right-hand side conductor:

-Since the two conductors are separated by some distance w = width of the armature turn, the two opposite forces produce a rotational force or a torque that results in the rotation of the armature conductor.
+Since the two conductors are isolated by some separation w = width of the armature turn, the two inverse forces produce a rotational force or a torque that outcomes in the pivot of the armature conductor.

 Now let’s examine the expression of torque when the armature turn create an angle of α (alpha) with its initial position.

 The torque produced is given by: